 Honduras has a rich history, which makes it a fascinating place to discover.
 Despite political unrest the country has experienced over the years, the majority of the locals are laid back and friendly.
 But, as elsewhere in the world, there are a few shady characters to watch out for.
 Here's what you need to know about crime in Honduras.

 Beneath the natural beauty of Honduras is a high crime rate.
 Most criminal activity is of the petty theft variety, with pickpockets and purse snatching occurring quite frequently against unsuspecting tourists.

-Obviously the rule of thumb here, as with a trip to any other country, is to keep valuables concealed and avoid flashing around money or jewellery.
+Obviously the rule of thumb here, as with a trip to any other country, is to keep valuables concealed and avoid flashing around money or jewelry.
 Also be aware of your surroundings at all times.
 It's hard not to get distracted by the amazing landscape and all the things to do and see, but if you want to avoid being a victim you must pay attention.

 Visitors traveling on the streets of Tegucigalpa and San Pedro Sula, particularly near hotels, should be aware that thieves often stake these areas out.
 Robberies here usually occur at night, but can also happen in broad daylight.
 The crimes are often carried out by two-man teams riding motorcycles that snatch items from pedestrians.
 Again, remain alert at all times.